Learn · Real Estate · 4 min read

 Appraisers working on listings in Canadian markets or US markets where iGUIDE has become common use this to verify or calculate GLA quickly.
 The plan is accurate and to-scale, which makes it a reliable data source for measurement.
 See appraisal sketch requirements for what ANSI Z765 expects from any measurement source.

 Real estate agents use it to confirm square footage before listing, and buyers use it to independently verify what is on the listing sheet.
 On any significant transaction, having an independent measurement takes two minutes and can catch discrepancies before they become deal issues.
+For context on agent liability for incorrect square footage, see our dedicated guide.

 Calculate it now